Try Peach Dump Cake, if you’re looking for an easy, quick, & incredibly delicious dessert recipe. Only 3 ingredients and 5 minutes prep – Winner!!

 Cake mix – Evenly spread the cake mix over the top of the peaches (yes, just the dry cake mix), then press down firmly using your hands to make sure the peach syrup mixes a bit with the cake mix on the bottom.
 You don’t want to skip this step!
 You’ll still have some dry crumbles on top of your Peach Dump Cake even after it’s baked, but that’s exactly how it’s supposed to look.
 Once you scoop it out to serve, you won’t notice anything except the yum factor!

-Butter – Distributing the butter in 24 thin pieces is another one of the secrets to achieve an evenly browned, crispy crust.
+Butter – Distributing the butter in 24 thin pieces is another one of the secrets to achieving an evenly browned, crispy crust.
 While I appreciate pools of melted butter on my mashed potatoes, it’s not what you want on this Peach Dump Cake.
 Instead of slicing, you can also grate the butter using a box grater and sprinkle it evenly over the top.
 Just make sure whichever you choose, you start with really cold butter!

 Peach Dump Cake